New Years Eve Drinks

 It is the night before New Year’s Eve and I am looking forward to our traditional family gathering during which we feast and play games and feast some more.
 I hope that everyone reading this has plans to ring in the new year in their own special way.

-Someone asked me about New Year’s traditions as they pertain to Ireland and Scotland.
-The truth of the matter is that there is no evidence of an indigenous midwinter celebration in Ireland.
-In fact, Irish historian Kevin Danaher has made a convincing argument that the four season days of Imbolc, Beltaine, Lúnasa, and Samhain are likely the indigenous Irish seasonal festivals assimilated by the immigrating Celts and spread to Scotland and other areas where they were celebrated.
-Hutton concurs pointing out that the stories of the Ulster cycle “do not mention any midwinter feast at all, but emphasize those at the beginning of the seasons.”
+Someone asked me about New Year’s traditions as they pertain to Ireland and Scotland and that requires some explaining.
+Irish historian Kevin Danaher has made a convincing argument that the four agricultural holidays of Imbolc, Beltaine, Lúnasa, and Samhain are likely the indigenous Irish seasonal festivals assimilated by the immigrating Celts and spread to Scotland and other areas where they were celebrated1.
+Ronald Hutton concurs pointing out that the stories of the Ulster cycle “do not mention any midwinter feast at all, but emphasize those at the beginning of the seasons.”2

-Het Pint is the traditional Scottish Hogmanay drink which was carried around by the first-footers in toddy kettles and passed around in cupfuls in a manner very similar to the wassailing tradition.
+Het Pint is a traditional Scottish Hogmanay drink which was carried around by the first-footers in toddy kettles and passed around in cupfuls.
+Atholl Brose is another Scottish drink.
+I am not as certain that it is truly a traditional New Year’s Drink but we drink it warm and so it fits for me.

 Het Pint